 To help you out, we have reviewed the best PLA filaments in the market.
 We tested them for quality, strength, aesthetics, and many other parameters.
-Scroll below to know which PLA filament brands are the best in the market.
-So let’s check out the best PLA filaments on the market.
+Scroll below to know which PLA filament brands are the best.

 This is easily the 3D printing filament we recommend the most, for various reasons.
 It is the best overall PLA filament on this list.

 Firstly, prints made from this filament are flexible and strong.
 We didn’t observe stringing in our test models.
-The finishes turned out glossy.
+And the finishes turned out glossy.